openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 At this point, nothing requires storage to be there during cluster installation, and storage (CSI) drivers might be supplemented later via OLM or some other way as day two operation.

-No particular changes in regards to the "External" platform type introduction are not expected there.
+No particular changes in regards to the "External" platform type introduction are expected there.

 #### Cloud Credential Operator